Money, Benefits and Financial Support

 Housing costs element of Universal Credit

-The Turn2us website provides a useful overview of the housing costs element of Universal Credit
+The Turn2us website provides a useful overview of the housing costs element of Universal Credit.

-New funding available from the Lincolnshire Community Foundation’s Big Lincolnshire Welcome Fund
+Funding available from the Lincolnshire Community Foundation’s Big Lincolnshire Welcome Fund

 The Lincolnshire Community Foundation is pleased to announce a further re-launch of the ‘Big Lincolnshire Welcome Fund.’
-This is thanks to a funding boost from the central government’s 'Homes for Ukraine' scheme via Lincolnshire County Council.
+This is thanks to a funding boost from the central government’s Homes for Ukraine scheme via Lincolnshire County Council.

 Any Ukrainian guests in Lincolnshire (excluding North and North East Lincolnshire), who have not previously applied and received support from the Big Lincolnshire Welcome Fund, can apply and choose for themselves what essential item(s) up to the value of £150 for an individual or £300 for a family unit, they need to feel welcomed and integrated into their new surroundings.